 D. Powers and Duties of the Executive Committee

-The Executive Committee shall have full authority and responsibility to conduct the business of the Council between annual meetings of the membership of the Council.
+- The Executive Committee shall have full authority and responsibility to conduct the business of the Council between annual meetings of the membership of the Council.
 It shall specifically have authority to fix membership fees and other charges, amend these bylaws as set forth in Article VIII, fill vacancies in officer positions and the Executive Committee, and take all other actions necessary or convenient to the management of the affairs of the Council.
-The Executive Committee shall adopt a budget for each fiscal year in June preceding the fiscal year.
+The Executive Committee shall adopt a budget for each fiscal year.

 E. Nominating Committee

-- The Chairman of the Council shall appoint a Nominating Committee of three members, one of whom shall be the Immediate Past-Chairman of the Council, prior to July 1 of each year, and the Nominating Committee shall nominate a slate of candidates for the vacancies to be filled in that year.
-The Immediate Past-Chairman shall serve as Chairman of the Nominating Committee.
+- The Chair of the Council shall appoint a Nominating Committee of three members, one of whom shall be the Immediate Past-Chair of the Council, prior to July 1 of each year, and the Nominating Committee shall nominate a slate of candidates for the vacancies to be filled in that year.
+The Immediate Past-Chair shall serve as Chair of the Nominating Committee.
 The committee shall maintain wide geographical representation and include attorneys representing school districts of various sizes on the Executive Committee to ensure that the professional interests and concerns of all members throughout North Carolina are represented.
 The committee shall ascertain the availability and commitment of each person to serve prior to making its report at the annual meeting of the Council.

-- The Nominating Committee shall report its nominated slate at the annual business meeting of the Council held at the annual convention of the NCSBA and conduct the election of officers and members to the Executive Committee.
+- The Nominating Committee shall report its nominated slate at the annual business meeting of the Council and conduct the election of officers and members to the Executive Committee.
 An opportunity for making nominations for election to Council offices and the Executive Committee from the floor shall be afforded the membership of the Council prior to the taking of the vote electing officers and Executive Committee members.

 - Persons elected as officers and Executive Committee members shall take office at the Council’s annual summer conference at which they were elected.